jrpotter/bootstrap/README.md

 `type` is case insenstive.
 The currently supported list of types are:

 * `line`
-  * The simplest prompt type.
-Takes in a free-form response submitted after encountering a newline (`\n`).
+  * Takes in a free-form response submitted after encountering a newline (`\n`).
     The resulting environment variable has leading and trailing whitespace trimmed.
   * If `required`, whitespace-only strings are re-prompted.
+* `yes`
+  * Takes in any of `"yes"`, `"y"`, `"no"`, and `"n"`.
+Answers are case insensitive.
+  * Even if not `required`, any answer that does not match one of these patterns is re-prompted.
+  * A value of `"yes"` has an environment variable with value `1` passed to the runner.
+A value of `"no"` has an environment variable with a null value (i.e. an empty string) passed to the runner.

 #### Options